-- (1) The number of ordinary shares shown includes shares that each shareholder has the right to acquire pursuant to stock options that are exercisable within 60 days after January 31, 2010 (as determined in accordance with footnote (3)). - (2) If a shareholder has the right to acquire shares by exercising stock options (as determined in accordance with footnote (3)), these shares are deemed outstanding for the purpose of computing the percentage owned by the specific shareholder (that is, they are included in both the numerator and the denominator), but they are disregarded for the purpose of computing the percentage owned by any other shareholder. - (3) Number of options immediately exercisable or exercisable within 60 days from January 31, 2010.
-The exercise price of some of these options is greater than our current share market price. - (4) In addition to the amount above for which Mr. Nacht claims beneficial ownership, Mr. Nacht is the beneficiary of a trust that holds 1,946,800 shares.
+- (4) In addition to the amount above for which Mr. Nacht claims beneficial ownership, Mr. Nacht is the beneficiary of a trust that holds 1,870,500 shares.
 The trust, which was initially established in May 2005, is irrevocable and is currently scheduled to expire in May 2011.
 Mr. Nacht does not control the trust and has limited access to information concerning activities and holdings of the trust.
 Mr. Nacht disclaims beneficial ownership of the shares held in the trust. - (5) Each of Messrs.
 Ungerman, Payne, Chelouche, Federman, Gecht, Propper, Rothrock, Rubner and Dr. Shavit beneficially owns less than one percent of our outstanding ordinary shares.